 O foolish Galatians!

 The word “foolish” signifies no understanding, senseless.
 This is someone who does not apply his mind to a situation.
-It does not imply that they were stupid but that they were unwilling to understand.
+It does not imply that they were stupid but unwilling to understand.
 The Galatians did not use their capacity for understanding when it came to grasping the idea of grace.
-They had the intelligence, but they did not have the heart to appropriate what they knew.
-They were gullible about false doctrine and did not have the wisdom to reject it.
+They had the intelligence but did not have the heart to appropriate what they knew.
+They were gullible about doctrinal error and did not have the wisdom to reject it.

 Paul does not mince any words in his opening salvo against the doctrinal aspects of legalism.
-His last comment was that to deny grace is to negate the finished work of Christ on the cross (2:21).
+His last comment was that to deny grace is to negate the finished work of Christ on the cross (Ga 2:21).
 What the Galatians thought was new enlightenment, Paul calls “foolish.”

 Who has bewitched you

 “Bewitched” originally meant to slander, and then it came to mean to bring evil upon someone by feigned praise.
 The legalists charmed the Galatians into legalism.
-They deceived the Galatians by devious and crafty religious means.
+They deceived the Galatians with devious and crafty religious means.
 The Judaizers put the Galatians under a spell of hypnotic malignant control.
-The legalists seduced them because they were fascinated with legalism (1:6-8).
+The legalists seduced them because they were fascinated with legalism (Ga 1:6-8).
 The legalists could put on the charm.

-“…lest Satan should take advantage of us; for we are not ignorant of his devices” (2 Corinthians 2:11).
+“…lest Satan should take advantage of us; for we are not ignorant of his devices” (2 Co 2:11).

-“But I fear, lest somehow, as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity that is in Christ” (2 Corinthians11:3).
+“But I fear, lest somehow, as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity that is in Christ” (2 Co11:3).

-“Put on the whole armor of God, that you may be able to stand against the wiles of the devil” (Ephesians 6:11).
+“Put on the whole armor of God, that you may be able to stand against the wiles of the devil” (Eph 6:11).

 The word “you” is emphatic.
 “You are the very people to whom I clearly presented the grace concept.”
 We can see Paul’s indignation surging out.